hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 ### Collisions resolution

-Let's see how collision are resolved.
-Remember that in a hashtable, several keys, when hashed and reduced, may lead to the same translation index.
+Let's see how collisions are resolved.
+Remember that in a hashtable, several keys - when hashed and reduced - may lead to the same translation index (infinite place from, finite place to).
-So what we do when we got a translation index, is that we use it to fetch back the data from `arData` and we check this data is effectively the one we want by comparing the hashes and the keys.
+So what we do when we got a translation index, is that we use it to fetch back the data from `arData` (using translation slots) and we check this data is effectively the one we want by comparing the hashes and the keys.
 If the data is not the right one, we get through a linked list by using the `zval.u2.next` field , which indicates the next data slot to probe, etc...

 Notice how the linked list is not sparsed in memory, like traditionnal linked lists are.
-Instead of browsing several allocated pointers obtained from the heap - and thus very likely to be sparsed in memory address range - we keep reading the full arData vector from memory ; **this is a crucial point behind performance improvement in PHP 7 hashtable implementation, and in overall PHP 7 performances**.
+Instead of browsing several allocated pointers obtained from the heap - and thus very likely to be sparsed in memory address range - we keep reading the full `arData` vector from memory.

-> PHP 7 hashtable have a very strong data locality, many accesses in there are done in about 1 nanosecond, as they very likely fit entirely into the L1 cache of your CPU.
+> This is a crucial point behind performance improvement in PHP 7 hashtable implementation, and in overall PHP 7 performances.
+Data locality has been hardly worked to reach that goal : do not make the CPU access main memory (slow operation) so often (compared to PHP 5, f.e).
+PHP 7 hashtable have a very strong data locality, many accesses are fetched from L1 CPU cache (about 1 nanosecond access time), as they very likely fit entirely into the L1 cache of your CPU.

 So now, let's see how we add an element to the hash, including managing the hash collisions :

+	#define HT_HASH_EX(data, idx) ((uint32_t*)(data))[(int32_t)(idx)]
+	#define HT_HASH(ht, idx) HT_HASH_EX((ht)->arData, idx)
+	#define HT_IDX_TO_HASH(idx) (idx)

 	idx = ht->nNumUsed++; /* take the next avalaible slot number */
 	ht->nNumOfElements++; /* increment number of elements */
 	/* ... */